 Let’s start my favorite laptop from Apple:

-With 16GB of RAM, a 2.6GHz quad-core Intel i7 processor and a 256GB (or 512GB) solid state hard drive you’ll be set for years.
-As of mid-2017, this is the best MacBook Pro for music production.
-I would stick with the 256GB SSD and expand with an external hard drive later as needed unless you know you’ll need the extra space.
+With up to 32GB of RAM, a 2.6GHz 6-core Intel i7 processor (Coffee Lake) and a 256GB (or 512GB) solid-state hard drive you’ll be set for years.
+As of early-2019, this is the best MacBook Pro for music production.
+I would stick with the 256GB SSD and expand with an external SSD later as needed unless you know you’ll need the extra space.
 It also comes with a Radeon Pro 560x with 4GB video RAM.

 It comes with 4 USB-C ports so you will need to get adapters or a dock.
 USB Type-C is a different port from traditional USB 2.0 and USB 3.0 ports.